- Be at least 18 years old before they participate

 - Be able to pass a federal background check and an employment background check from our program's staffing partner

-- Possess a valid U.S. driver's license, and have a current and valid auto insurance policy
+- Possess a valid U.S. driver's license, and have a good driving record

 In addition, projects often specify a set of qualifications to participate.
 We recommend reading the project description carefully for more details.
 The level of qualifications required does vary among GeoCorps projects based on the complexity and rigor of the project.